RiqiangGao/GDP-HMM_AAPMChallenge/README.md

 - *Data Understanding and Visualization*.
 We provide jupyter notebook to load and visualize the data step by step, together with explanation.
 Please also check the article for more information.

 - *Data Preprocess*.
-We provide code of data preprocess inspired by [2], including the creation of angle plate and beam plate.
+We provide code of data preprocess inspired by [[2](#Citation)], including the creation of angle plate and beam plate.

 - *Simple baseline*.
 We provide a simple baseline with the backbone of <a href="https://github.com/MIC-DKFZ/MedNeXt" _target='blank'>MedNeXt</a>.
-The ways of integrated condition to the network are motivated from [2].
+The ways of integrated condition to the network are motivated from [[2](#Citation)].
 We include data loader, network, loss function, running command line, etc., to help participants get started.

 - *Evaluation Methods*.
 We provide the code or/and details of evaluation metrics.

-For any questions related to above, welcome to open issues or email the lead organizer Riqiang Gao.
+For any questions related to above, welcome to open issues or email the lead organizer.

 ## What this repo does NOT